zpedro27/hpc-afold/README.md

 # Scripts for running AlphaFold on the HPC cluster

-Bash scripts and macros to help setting up *AlphaFold Multimer* predictions on the HPC cluster of the University of Groningen (Peregrine, until mid-2023; Habrók thereafter).
+Scripts for setting up *AlphaFold Multimer* predictions on the HPC cluster of the University of Groningen ([Habrók](https://wiki.hpc.rug.nl/habrok/start)) and handling the resulting files.

-AlphaFold version updated in the new HPC cluster (Peregrine: 2.1.1; Habrók: 2.3.1).
+AlphaFold version on Habrók: 2.3.1.

 ## Instructions